-As per ESMF,Occupational Health and Safety (OHS) risk is envisaged across the project interventions / dams, a separate OHS plan in accordance with WBG Environmental Health and Safety (ESHS) Guidelines and Good Practice Note on Environmental, Health, and Safety approaches for Hydropower Projects (2018) shall be applicable to all sub-projects.
+Environment risks of air, water, noise; land use, soil and resource use for most of the activities are moderate as well as social risks of labour.
+Environment risks of pollution downstream and upstream is categorised as Moderate for some of the activities along with that of labour camp.
+As per ESMF, OHS is considered a substantial risk activity for all sub-projects and is being treated separately through OHS plan in accordance with WBG Environmental Health and Safety (ESHS) Guidelines and shall be applicable to all sub-projects.
 Hence it was not being considered under screening criteria.
-Occupational health and safety is considered an important requirement and shall be managed as per OHS plan and will be part of Contractor's ESMP.
+Occupational health and safety is considered an important requirement and shall be managed as per above stated OHS plan and will be part of Contractors ESMP.